-Here’s how to find out if the Nest can run with your HVAC system.
+Here’s how to determine if the Nest will work with your HVAC system.

-Nest Runs with Many Heating and Cooling Systems
+Nest is Compatible with the Majority of Heating and Cooling Systems

-This involves heating and cooling systems that run on:
+This includes heating and cooling systems that run on:

 • Natural gas